-The intent of this Environmental Manual explains the environmental review requirements for the Georgia Department of Community Affairs (DCA) is to provide parameters to the Environmental Professional (EP) who be performing the Environmental Site Assessment (ESA).
-EPs must carefully review this document before agreeing to provide any environmental services to while preparing Environmental Report.
+The intent of this Environmental Manual is to explain the environmental review requirements for the Georgia Department of Community Affairs (DCA) and to provide parameters to the Environmental Professional (EP) who will be performing the Environmental Site Assessment (ESA).
+EPs must carefully review this document before agreeing to provide any environmental services and preparing Environmental Report.